• Skip to primary navigation

 Ingredients Notes

 • Butter - do not substitute anything for the butter.
 Butter is important to the flavor of these cookies.
-If you were to sub, say margarine for the butter , your cookies would taste like margarine and I'm not gonna lie, it will not taste good.
+If you were to substitute, say, margarine for the butter, your cookies would taste like margarine, and I'm not gonna lie, it will not taste good.
 Both unsalted butter and salted butter work fine.

-• Powdered Sugar - please note that this cookie recipe calls for powdered sugar aka confectioners' sugar instead of granulated sugar.
-Granulated sugar making a crumbly, grainy dough and will not work for this recipe.
+• Powdered Sugar - Please note that this cookie recipe calls for powdered sugar, aka confectioners' sugar, instead of granulated sugar.
+Granulated sugar makes a crumbly, grainy dough and will not work for this recipe.

 The six ingredients needed to make these sugar cookies.